Master of Science in Geosciences (Geography)

 - Certificate in Museum Studies

-Typically, the M.S. in Geosciences (Geography) takes two years to complete, offering flexibility through thesis and non-thesis options and full-time or part-time enrollment.
+Typically, the M.S. in Geosciences (Geography) takes two years to complete, offering flexibility through thesis and non-thesis options, as well as full-time or part-time enrollment.

 The thesis option involves conducting original research and writing a formal thesis.
 In contrast, the non-thesis option requires students to complete a graduate portfolio that showcases their applied coursework and professional development.